-I answered a question on Ayn Rand's view of women for Philosophy in Action Radio on 11 March 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on Ayn Rand's view of women on 11 March 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Did Ayn Rand regard women as inferior to men?
 I admire Ayn Rand, and I've used her philosophy in my business and personal life, but I disagree with her view of women.
 In her article "About a Woman President," Ayn Rand said that "For a woman qua woman, the essence of femininity is hero-worship – the desire to look up to man.
 'To look up' does not mean dependence, obedience or anything implying inferiority."
 Yet her view seems to imply inferiority in practice: Rand says that no woman should aspire to be U.S. President because that would put her in the psychologically unbearable position of not having any man to look up to.
 So, does Rand's view imply that women are inferior to men?
 What is the factual basis of her view, if any?
 Do you agree with her?

 My Answer, In Brief: Ayn Rand's arguments against a woman president are puzzling and wrong, but they're no reason to think that she regarded women as inferior to men.

 - Download: MP3 Segment (7.3 MB)